 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

 I recently completed a two-week stay in Dallas and had the chance to get out on multiple occasions and explore some of the best places to view the downtown Dallas skyline.
 After doing a little bit of research and some experimenting of my own, here are some of the best places I found to view and photograph the downtown Dallas skyline.

 (Keep in mind I’m not a local so there are likely tons of other spots you could find.
-Check out the links at the bottom of the article for more photo spots and check out this book for lots of places/things to do in the Dallas/Fort Worth area).
+Check out the links at the bottom of the article for more photo spots.

 My favorite spot: bridge at N Edgefield Ave